Arkona (band): History

 In September 2003 Arkona disbanded, due to the general lack of enthusiasm on the part of some of Maria's colleagues.
 Arkhipova opted to continue and wrote the material for a solo album, which she presented to the members of Nargathrond, another project she was singing for at the time.
 The resulting debut album Vozrozhdeniye came out in March 2004 on Soundage Production.
 By this time the band featured three new members: guitarist Sergey "Lazar", bassist Ruslan "Knyaz" and drummer Vlad "Artist".
 Recorded in the autumn, their second album, Lepta, was released in December.

 2005 saw the release of the band's third and highly diverse album Vo slavu velikim!, featuring an acclaimed Russian folk multi-instrumentalist Vladimir Cherepovsky (Mevent, Voinstvo Sadov, Veter Vody) as well various members of Svarga and Alkonost groups.
 In September 2005 the album went gold in Russia.
 The group's October performance at the CD's presentation ceremony was recorded, to be released in March 2006 as live DVD/CD Zhizn Vo Slavu.
-Arkona's fourth studio album Ot serdtsa k nebu, recorded again with Cherepovsky (various members of the Belorussian folk choir Gostitsa also took part) was released by Soundage Productions in 2007.
+Arkona's fourth studio album Ot serdtsa k nebu, recorded again with Cherepovsky (various members of the Belarusian folk choir Gostitsa also took part) was released by Soundage Productions in 2007.
 The artwork for the sleeve was provided by the Belgian artist Kris Verwimp who's continued working for the band ever since.

 In March 2008 Arkona performed at the Ragnarök Festival and were signed to the Austrian label Napalm Records which re-issued Ot Serdtsa K Nebu, and organized the band's 30-date European tour, which ended with their appearance at the Brutal Assault festival.

 Arkona's fifth studio album, Goi, Rode, Goi!, released in October 2009, proved to be an ambitious affair: all in all, more than 40 musicians took part, including a choir and a string quintet.
 All ethnic instruments were played in the studio by Vladimir Cherepovsky and his student Vladimir "Volk", who subsequently joined the band as a full-time member.
 Prior to that, the band's second DVD Noch Velesova came out in May.

 2010 was a year of intensive touring: the band played more than 150 concerts all over Europe.
 In August 2011 Arkona's sixth studio album Slovo was released; again a stylistically eclectic mix, it featured the Chamber Orchestra of the Kazan Conservatory and the Moscow Conservatory's student choir.
 That year saw the band appearing at numerous heavy metal events, including Hellfest, With Full Force and Metalfest.